Developer General Guidance

 Enhanced Error Handling with LogContext

-The platform uses LogContext-enhanced error handling from flow-core/src/utils/logger/error-handlers.ts for consistent error logging across all components.
+The platform uses LogContext-enhanced error handling from shared/src/utils/logger/error-handlers.ts for consistent error logging across all components.
 Both error handling functions now accept optional LogContext parameters for rich contextual information.

 Core Functions: